turingschool/backend-curriculum-site/module3/lessons/intro_to_background_workers.md

 ## Checks for Understanding

-- What is a background worker?
+- What is a background job?
-- Why would you use a background worker?
+- Why would you use a background job?
 - Describe Sidekiq and Redis, and draw a diagram of how they interact with Rails.